 It's a start, but that's not enough by itself.
 You could stop there and the mask containing the person could be applied, with everything else in the image blurred equally, but it wouldn't be a correct approximation of the depth of field effect.
 It needs a depth map to tell it what to keep in focus and precisely how much to blur other parts of the scene.
 With two cameras it could easily determine that stereoscopically, but both of the Pixel 2 phones only have one.
 Even so, there's a smart way to get that information.

-A lot of phones use what's called phase-detection autofocus.
+A lot of phones use what's called phase-detection autofocus or dual-pixel autofocus.
 It sounds complicated — and in some ways, it is — but it can be explained simply.
-Two different apertures behind the same lens capture two separate images, which are then compared.
-If specific features from the two are identical, an item is probably in focus.
-If they aren't the same, a quick bit of math based on the light hitting the sensor should be able to determine in which direction the focus needs to be changed, until the correct focus is found.
+Different pixels in the camera's sensor (phase detection points) capture different "images," usually masking out one side of the lens or the other, which are then compared.
+If specific features from the two are identical, a scene is probably in focus.
+If they aren't the same, a quick bit of math based on the light hitting the sensor should be able to determine in precisely which direction and how far the focus needs to be changed, until the correct focus is found.